 The most current SIP is called the Revised 2001 Bay Area Ozone Attainment Plan, which was adopted by the MTC, ABAG, and BAAQMD in October 2001 and by ARB in November 2001.
-The EPA's approval of the Bay Area mobile source emissions budget was published in the Federal Register in February 2002 allowing MTC to make a conformity finding on the 2001 RTP.
+The EPA's approval of the Bay Area mobile source emissions budget was published in the Federal Register in February 2002 allowing MTC to make a conformity finding on both the 2001 RTP and its associated 2001 TIP amendment in March 2002.
 MTC's, FHWA's and FTA's conformity approval in March 2002 lifted the conformity lapse that had existed in the region since January 2002.
 MTC's followed the consultation procedures in 40 CFR Part 93, as amended.
+A draft of the conformity analysis was released for pubic review in September 2001 and revised in November 2001.